romcal/romcal/docs/data-output.md

 ### Celebration Cycle

-All celebrations are taken from one of these two liturgical cycles:
+All liturgical days are taken from one of these two liturgical cycles:

 - `Temporale` denoted by the key `TEMPORALE`
 - `Sanctorale` denoted by the key `SANCTORALE`

-The [**Temporale**](https://en.wikipedia.org/wiki/Temporale) (or the **proper of time**, or the **proper of seasons**) consists of the [movable feasts](https://en.wikipedia.org/wiki/Moveable_feast) and celebrations, most of them keyed to Easter (which falls on a different Sunday every year), including Sundays and Weekdays and celebrations like Ascension, Pentecost, and so on.
+The [**Temporale**](https://en.wikipedia.org/wiki/Temporale) (or the **proper of time**, or the **proper of seasons**) consists of the [movable feasts](https://en.wikipedia.org/wiki/Moveable_feast) and liturgical days, most of them keyed to Easter (which falls on a different Sunday every year), including Sundays and Weekdays and liturgical days like Ascension, Pentecost, and so on.
 It's a cycle that traces the earthly life and the mystery of the Christ, and is deeply related to the liturgical seasons' continuity.

-The [**sanctorale**](https://en.wikipedia.org/wiki/Sanctorale) (or the **proper of saints**) consists of the fixed celebrations (on the civil year), celebrated on the very same date each year (no matter what the day of the week).
+The [**sanctorale**](https://en.wikipedia.org/wiki/Sanctorale) (or the **proper of saints**) consists of the fixed liturgical days (on the civil year), celebrated on the very same date each year (no matter what the day of the week).
-It mainly contains the celebrations of the saints, and some other celebrations for the mystery of the church, including Christmas.
+It mainly contains the celebrations of the saints, and some other liturgical days for the mystery of the church, including Christmas.

 ### Sunday Cycle